 What is a shady position?

 Here in this article, by shady we do not mean the position where the sun/ doesn’t reach or a place with no access to direct sunlight.
-It means there is scattered sunlight or direct sun but only for 2 – 3 hours.
+It means there is scattered sunlight or direct sun but only for 3 hours or less.

 Can you grow tomatoes in shade?

 Would you like to experiment?
 In theory, plants such as tomatoes, peppers, strawberries or those that set fruits need a lot of sun in order to provide juicy fruits.
 They grow sometimes in less sunny positions but it’s hard for them to bear fruits in shade.

 Also Read: How to Make an Urban Vegetable Garden

 There are a few edible plants that grow in shade.
 Of which we have listed some.
 You can grow them in your shady space without much difficulty.

 Mint is probably a best choice for shaded position.
 If you think to plant it in your shady backyard, just grow it in a confined space.
 Otherwise it will spread like a weed.

 Most of the root vegetables tolerate lack of sun.
 Ginger grows well in partial sun.
 All it needs a warm spot and moisture.
 You can also use ginger leaves in salads and teas.

 Fenugreek is a nutritious green leafy vegetable grown in South Asia, it is easy to grow.
 You can use it in salads, soups and, many other recipes.